bcrowell/cm_invariants/README.md

 nonzero, e.g., [7,8] in the case of the Schwarzschild metric to show that W1 and W2 are nonzero.

+Note that the ctensor package, without the cm_invariants package, already has a function scurvature() for calculating the Ricci scalar and rinvariant() for the Kretschmann scalar (which is not algebraically independent of the CM invariants).

 Calculating only some of the invariants
 =======================================